English, Literature Concentration, Teacher of English Licensure (5-12), B.A.

 Practicum

-Appropriate academic Practicum, such as the following:
+Appropriate academic Practicum and Seminar, such as the following:

 Additional Graduation Requirements

-All students must meet the and complete a common core of studies, distributed among the different academic areas as detailed in the .
+All students must meet the and complete a general education or common core of studies, distributed among the different academic areas as detailed in or .

 English - Literature Learning Outcomes